Why Did the Early Colonists Come to America?

 "This posed a problem since those beliefs were not their own.
 When they came to America, they established colonies where they could worship freely.
 The dream of freedom is what brought them to America."

-American colonization and independence can be partly explained from economic, political and military perspectives; however, any view that omits the longing for spiritual freedom does not adequately explain why people left their homes for this new land.
+Any view of America's founding that omits the longing for spiritual freedom does not adequately explain why people left their homes for this new land.
 Question: In the four decades that preceded the signing of the Declaration of Independence, name the man who spoke to the most Americans: George Washington, Patrick Henry, Benjamin Franklin or Samuel Adams.

-With clarity and power that most people had never witnessed, at the age of 22, Whitefield began preaching the necessity of being born again by believing in Jesus Christ alone for eternal salvation.
+Whitefield, 22, began preaching the necessity of being born again by believing in Jesus Christ alone for eternal salvation.
 Beginning with coal miners near Bristol, England, Whitefield took the message to the common people by preaching outdoors.
 As he preached, the crowds grew.
 On Sunday, March 25, 1739, it's estimated that 23,000 people in Bristol heard Whitefield preach.

 When Whitefield came to America on the first of seven preaching tours, he preached from the courthouse steps in Philadelphia.
-One of the listeners was Benjamin Franklin, who became fascinated with the carrying power of Whitefield's voice.
-He carefully stepped off the distance and estimated that 30,000 people could hear him.
-Although Franklin resisted Whitefield's public and personal urgings to become a Christian, he became a lifelong friend of the famous evangelist and printed his sermons.
+Benjamin Franklin became fascinated with the carrying power of Whitefield's voice.
+He estimated that 30,000 people could hear him.
+Although Franklin resisted Whitefield's public and personal urgings to become a Christian, he became a lifelong friend of the famous evangelist and even printed his sermons.

 From 1736 to 1770, Whitefield preached more than 18,000 sermons, averaging more than 10 a week.
 Dr. Rimas J. Orentas described the impact: "Through the universal experience of the Great Awakening, we began to realize that we were a nation.
 This national identity was rooted in the conviction that we were a people chosen by God for a specific purpose.